 But an even bigger milestone occurred in October 2017, and it has serious implications for professionals, including marketers, whose industries are about to be flooded with AI.
 Google DeepMind announced in an article published by Nature that its AlphaGo Zero system crushed the previous AlphaGo system by 100 games to zero.

 What really stirred the AI community was that AlphaGo Zero became almost superhuman at Go using only the game’s rules and playing millions of games against itself.

 What this means is that the AlphaGo Zero system learned how to play better than anyone—or any system—in the world using only first principles.
 By running millions of instances of trial and error, the system essentially reverse-engineered the best tactics used in Go, without being trained on any of this knowledge.
 Whereas previous AlphaGo systems were trained on best moves using actual data on those moves, AlphaGo Zero figured it all out on its own.

 And it did so blindingly fast.
 Within three days, AlphaGo Zero surpassed the previous system that beat Lee Sedol.
 Within 40 days, it had surpassed every other AlphaGo system in existence to become, arguably, the best Go player in the world.

 The system did this without using historical data.
 This is enormously important in artificial intelligence.
 Usually, AI systems require large datasets to discover insights, surface information, and make recommendations.
-While AlphaGo Zero’s approach has not yet been tested outside the game of Go, it proves that, at least in one domain, it is possible for a self-learning system to “create knowledge” without relying on past information, according to DeepMind.
+While AlphaGo Zero’s approach has not yet been tested outside the game of Go, it proves that, at least in one domain, it is possible for a self-learning system to “create knowledge” without relying on past information.